 You may submit one vote for each question.

 Yes.
 Votes are tabulated in real time.

 We sure do!
 You can use the data for graphing activities.
 Use the process to discuss voting and civic responsibility.
-Build a collaborative classroom community by working to build consensus.
-We have more tips right on the Vote page, too.

 You’ll be prompted to select a sharing level as part of the publication process.

 Avoid personal identifiers when posting pictures and text.
 Use a nick name instead of real names.

 On the Publish It! page, you’ll find thumbnail previews of uploaded work.
 Click on the thumbnail to expand the image and reveal a comment box.